GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

 The precise effects of each flag are:

 #### `vendor_status_acuant`
-  - New users will not be able to create an account

   - Users will not be able to enter or re-enter the identity verification flow.